 III.
 Maximum Time Frame (MTF) Measurement Requirements

-Federal Regulations stipulate that an undergraduate student must complete his academic program within 150% of the published credit hours required for his program to remain eligible for financial aid (definition of Maximum Time Frame.)
+Federal Regulations stipulate that an undergraduate student must complete their academic program within 150% of the published credit hours required for their program to remain eligible for financial aid (definition of Maximum Time Frame.)
 All classes attempted at COTC and transferred in from another institution are included in the MTF calculation which also includes proficiency credits, repeat courses and all other grade/notations as listed above.
 Progress will be assessed each semester (including summer) after grades are posted.

 Financial Aid cannot pay for courses not listed on your current Plan of Study.
 However, classes taken that are not on the published Plan of Study (POS) will be counted in SAP.
 It is very important that the student follows the POS to maintain eligibility for financial aid.
 Taking courses not on the POS will cause the student to reach MTF faster.
 Students are not eligible for federal assistance for the period in excess of 150% of the academic period normally required to complete the program of study.